gouniverse/dataobject/README.md

 Any object can be considered a data object as long as it adheres to the above principles, regardless of its specific implementation.

-The implemetation in this repo is just one way to implement the above principles.
+The implementation in this repo is just one way to implement the above principles.
 Other variations are possible to suit specific needs.

 The concept is a bit similar to a POJO and a Java Bean.